 I experimented with the addition of rhubarb, but decided to feature just strawberries since rhubarb season is short.

 But what should the cake be?
 Biscuit-like?
 Cake-like?
-Or something in between?
+Something in between?
 My daughter really enjoys cakier strawberry desserts.
-So I brainstormed the idea of creating a quick bread of some type.
+So I decided to develop a quick bread style of shortcake.
 I started with a round cake but moved on to a loaf shape.
 Then I decided to use some intoxicating orange olive oil I brought back from Sorrento, Italy last summer, instead of butter.

 It is not at all unusual to make a cake with olive oil in Italy, Spain or Greece, but in this country, baking with olive oil is still a relatively new concept to many.
 I dabbled with it recently in a hamantaschen dough with excellent results.
 So why not use it in a quick bread?
 And I knew from my jam-making that orange and strawberries are a magical combination.

 First attempt with the olive oil was luscious – crispy on the outside, tender on the inside – but my food critic son suggested I tone back the orange to really highlight the strawberries.
-So in my next version, I cut back on the zest and liqueur.
+So in my next version of this strawberry shortcake recipe, I cut back on the zest and liqueur.
 I also wanted the roasted strawberries to mingle and meander more completely throughout the cake, so I upped the quantity and stirred them in like I was creating a marble cake.

-This seemed to produce the right balance of flavor and moisture for the cake.
+This seemed to produce the right balance of flavor and moisture for this strawberry shortcake recipe.
 It has a lovely almost lemon-yellow hue and the ruby-red strawberries provide a punch of juiciness, color, and flavor.
-When topped with fresh strawberries, more roasted strawberries, and the orange scented whipped cream, I think you’ll agree that this orange olive oil shortcake can stand on its own against any buttery biscuit version (not that I am opposed in any way to butter and its generous use in flaky, tender soul-satisfying baked goods).
+When topped with fresh strawberries, more roasted strawberries, and the orange scented whipped cream, I think you’ll agree that this orange olive oil strawberry shortcake can stand on its own against any buttery biscuit version (not that I am opposed in any way to butter and its generous use in flaky, tender soul-satisfying baked goods).

 If you don’t have access to an orange-scented olive oil, infuse the sugar with orange zest (a tried-and-true Dorie Greenspan technique) to get that distinct orange flavor in the cake.
 Use a mellow olive oil (low-intensity) – even extra virgin – but don’t use your most expensive intensely flavored bottle.